-In version 8.0.20 and later, use the setupAdminAccount(user) operation to create or upgrade a MySQL user account with the necessary privileges to administer an InnoDB Cluster or InnoDB ReplicaSet.
 To use the setupAdminAccount() operation, you must be connected as a MySQL user with privileges to create users, for example as root.
 The setupAdminAccount(user) operation also enables you to upgrade an existing MySQL account with the necessary privileges before a dba.upgradeMetadata() operation.

-The mandatory user argument is the name of the MySQL account you want to create or upgrade to be used to administrator the account.
+The mandatory user argument is the name of the MySQL account you want to create to be used to administer the deployment.
 The format of the user names accepted by the setupAdminAccount() operation follows the standard MySQL account name format, see Specifying Account Names.
 The user argument format is username[@host] where host is optional and if it is not provided it defaults to the % wildcard character.